seahug/seahug.github.io/_posts/2018-06-06-learners-session-3.md

 > 30
 ```

 Why would you do either?
-It may be useful to think about the grammar of the operation: consider if the function fits a subject - verb - object format; then an infix syntax makes sense.
+It may be useful to think about the grammar of the operation: consider if the function fits a subject-verb-object format; then the infix syntax makes sense.

 ```haskell
 x = map (+) [1, 2, 3]